GailGithub/GAIL_Dev/GAIL_Matlab/README.txt

 for d-dimensional integration

-8. cubBayesLattice_g: Bayesian cubature method for d-dimensional integration
+8. cubBayesLattice_g: Bayesian cubature method for d-dimensional integration using lattice points

+9. CubBayesNet_g: Bayesian cubature method for d-dimensional integration using Sobol points

-9.  meanMC_CLT: Monte Carlo method with Central Limit Theorem (CLT) confidence intervals for estimating mean of a random variable
+10.  meanMC_CLT: Monte Carlo method with Central Limit Theorem (CLT) confidence intervals for estimating mean of a random variable